Ada-Au/ENGG1340_group_project/README.md

     - The values of attack, the dodge chance of player and the damages to player etc. are generated randomly according to the ability of player and the monsters<br>

 2. **Data structures for storing game status**
+    - A class is used to defind all the status of player, it contain:
         - array for saving plenty of player's status and items
+        - player x, y corrdination
+        - player name, role, gender
+    - Map is store in a 2D array for the landscape and monsters location

 3. **Dynamic memory management**
     - array and pointer using in map generation
+    - more array for player status, image, interaction, items

 4. **File input/output**
     - savings are the file input and output.
 Savings should include the following types of information:<br>